MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-230-General-Rules-Regulations-Securities-Act-1933/section-230.163.md

 (3) *Ineligible offerings.* The exemption in paragraph (a) of this section shall not be available to:

-(i) Communications relating to business combination transactions that are subject to Rule 165 (§ 230.165) or Rule 166 (§ 230.166);
+(i) Communications relating to business combination transactions that are subject to § 230.165 (Rule 165) or § 230.166 (Rule 166); or

 (ii) Communications by an issuer that is an investment company registered under the Investment Company Act of 1940 (15 U.S.C.
-80a-1 *et seq.*); or

-(iii) Communications by an issuer that is a business development company as defined in section 2(a)(48) of the Investment Company Act of 1940 (15 U.S.C.
-80a-2(a)(48)).
+80a-1 *et seq.*), other than a registered closed-end investment company.

 (c) For purposes of this section, a communication is made by or on behalf of an issuer if the issuer or an agent or representative of the issuer, other than an offering participant who is an underwriter or dealer, authorizes or approves the communication before it is made.